SiR-Frazier/Week3RailsReview/README.md

-# README
+# Went to Bali!

-## Epicodus Code Review for Week 3 of Rails
+## Epicodus Code Review for Week 3 of Rails.
+The purpose of this project was to have students update an existing applications with additional features.

+## Functionality

+_As a User, I can view each product description._

+_As a User, I can create an account, sign in, and purchase items._

 ## Updates to Code